 Problem Possible Cause and Recommended Action A recorded image was not saved.
 Camera power may have been turned off before the save operation was complete, which will result in the image not being saved.
 If the battery indicator shows , charge the battery as soon as possible (page 17).
 You may have removed the memory card from the camera before the save operation was complete, which will result in the image not being saved.
 Do not remove the memory card before the save operation is complete.
 Though available lighting is bright, the faces of people in the image are dark.
 Not enough light is reaching the subjects.
-Change the flash mode setting to 12 (Flash On) for daylight synchro flash (page 33), or adjust EV shift to the + side (page 81).
-Night shots come out bad.
-Use the following BEST SHOT scenes (page 53) when shooting at night.
-Night Scene (for shooting night scenery only) Night Scene Portrait (for shooting people against night scenery) Subjects are too dark when shooting images in a seashore or ski area.
+Change the flash mode setting to 13 (Flash On) for daylight synchro flash (page 33), or adjust EV shift to the + side (page 81). out bad. at night. • Night Scene (for shooting night so Night Scene (for shooting night scenery only) Night Scene Portrait (for shooting people against night Subjects are too dark when shooting images in a seashore or ski area.
 Sunlight reflected by water, sand, or snow, can cause underexposure of images.
-Change the flash mode setting to [Flash On) for daylight synchro flash (page 33), or adjust EV shift to the + side (page 81).
+Change the flash mode setting to (Flash On) for daylight synchro flash (page 33), or adjust EV shift to the + side (page 81).
 The focus frame does not appear on the monitor screen.
 Normally, turning off the camera while "Detect Smile" is selected for Auto Shutter will cause the camera's face detection setting to change.
 You will need to change the face detection setting again after turn on the camera.
 You can tell the camera to remember the Auto Shutter setting by selecting "On" for the "Auto Shutter" power on default setting (page 78).
 Digital zoom (including HD zoom) does not work.
 The zoom bar indicates zoom only up to a zoom factor of 4.0.
 1)The digital zoom setting may be turned off.
 Turn on digital zoom (page 75).
 2)Date stamping may be turned on, which will cause digital zoom to be disabled.
 Turn off date stamping (page 144).
 3)Digital zoom is disabled when some BEST SHOT scenes (Business cards and documents, White board, etc.) are selected.
 Select another scene (page 53).